Debate on public sector food procurement and healthy eating

 The Children and Social Work Act 2017 amended the Children Act 2004 to establish new local arrangements for safeguarding and promoting the welfare of children.

-A central feature of the new arrangements is that three safeguarding partners – the local authority, NHS Integrated Care Boards (ICBs) and police forces – are responsible for determining how safeguarding arrangements should work in their area for them and relevant agencies.
+A central feature of the revised arrangements is that three safeguarding partners – the local authority, NHS Integrated Care Boards (ICBs) and police forces – are responsible for determining how safeguarding arrangements should work in their area for them and relevant agencies.

-In February 2023, the Government published an implementation strategy and consultation on reforming children’s social care in England: Stable Homes, Built on Love.
+In February 2023, the government published an implementation strategy and consultation on reforming children’s social care in England: Stable Homes, Built on Love.

-Over the next two years, the Government plans to invest £200 million “addressing urgent issues facing children and families now, laying the foundations for whole system reform and setting national direction for change.”
+Over the next two years, the government plans to invest £200 million “addressing urgent issues facing children and families now, laying the foundations for whole system reform and setting national direction for change.”

-An overview of child protection legislation in England (366 KB , PDF)
+An overview of child protection legislation in England (370 KB , PDF)